 In graphic design terms the digital display, as a medium is a relative toddler.
 If we consider that paper was first used in around 740AD and the printing press has been around since 1440, it would be reasonable to say that we’ve been creating content for paper far longer than we have for digital screens.
 Yet, pick up a book, newspaper or magazine and it has to be said that there is a common, agreed-upon way to present content that assists the reader in consuming the content for each medium.

 So, lets briefly consider what we know about how website visitors engage with content.
 We’re told that people read web pages differently.
 It’s even got it’s own name – The F Reading Pattern.
 Now before you start to jump to conclusions about what the ‘F’ stands for it’s actually the patterned shape that our eyes follow when first landing on a site.
 Starting at the top, moving across from left to right, a site visitors eyes then scan down, then across a little more, before continuing down.

 We scan web pages – very quickly.
 So web design has evolved, to this point at least, to accommodate how we engage with our screens – whether they be desktop, tablet or mobile.

 What does this mean and what does the printing press have to do with web design templates?
 In short web design is a young and evolving medium that has to balance a certain expectancy.
-There’s the historical that creates expectations about how we read and engage with content.
-Then there’s the knowledge that we don’t need to adhere to this old school thinking – this is technology and we can create something different, something special.
+There’s the history that creates expectations about how we read and engage with content.
+Then there’s the knowledge that we don’t need to adhere to this old-school thinking – this is technology and we can create something different, something special.